-25.9.2 Interuniversity Athletic Program
+25.10.2 Varsity Athletics Program

 The interuniversity athletic program at the University of Alberta provides diversified competitive opportunities, skilled and qualified coaching and outstanding facilities for students with superior athletic abilities.
 The interuniversity athletic program develops and uses these talents in high-calibre organized competition with students of similar ability across Canada.
 The University of Alberta is a charter member of the Canada West University Athletic Association.
-The Golden Bears and Pandas compete in the CWUAA with men's and women's teams from the Universities of British Columbia, Victoria, Calgary, Lethbridge and Saskatchewan.
-Conference champions advance to compete in national and international competitions organized by the Canadian Interuniversity Athletic Union.
+The Golden Bears and Pandas compete in the CWUAA with men's and women's teams from the Universities of British Columbia, Victoria, Calgary, Lethbridge, Regina, Saskatchewan and Trinity Western University, Conference champions advance to compete in national and international competitions organized by CIS (Canadian Interuniversity Sport).
 National championships have been held in football, volleyball, basketball, hockey, swimming, soccer, and wrestling for men; volleyball, swimming, field hockey, basketball, ice hockey, and soccer for women; and track and field and cross-country for men and women.
 Golden Bears and Pandas travel and meet athletes from across Canada and around the world.